-Jeanine Thompson, Associate Professor and Movement Theatre Specialist, works professionally as a performer, choreographer, director and devisor in modern dance, theatre and mime.
+Jeanine Thompson, Professor and Movement Theatre Specialist, works professionally as a performer, choreographer, director and devisor in modern dance, theatre and mime.
 She specializes in the creation and performance of movement theatre work.
 Her artistic studies included the University of Utah’s Modern Dance and Theatre Departments, The Ohio State University’s Department of Dance, Anne Bogart and the SITI Company, and the French mime artist Marcel Marceau.

 Jeanine has toured performances and conducted residencies including three in Concepcion, Chile.
 The Edinburgh Fringe Festival considered her solo show, “one of the best shows to see”, and Marcel Marceau said of her work, “Even her subtlest movements express the essence of thought and emotion.”